joaopedrobuzattim/op-amp-cia-2024/README.md

 ## Layout

-It was my very first one, so don’t expect miracles! 😅
+It was my first one, so don’t expect miracles! 😅

 <div style="text-align: center;">
 <img src="images/Screenshot from 2025-07-21 10-43-55.png"  width="100%">